 A demonstration of this link is planned in RTDC 2 in the form of a formal scenario definition exercise and a combined uncertainty analysis of this scenario.
-The demonstration is focussed on the abandonment scenario that has deterministically
+The demonstration is focussed on the abandonment scenario that has deterministically addressed in the Dutch CORA [3] study.
+The two related activities are:

-PAMINA RTDC1 Work Package 1.2: Questionnaire for RTDC1 Participants
+PAMINA RTDC-1 Work Package 1.2: Questionnaire for RTDC-1 Participants

 Organisation(s): NRG

-Responsible Person(s): J. Grupa, J. Hart
+Responsible Person(s): J. Grupa and J. Hart

-Date: 13-12-2006
+Date: 13 December 2006

-addressed in the Dutch CORA [3] study.
-The two related activities are: